wp-plugins/combo-slideshow/readme.txt

 Requires at least: 2.8
 Tested up to: 3.2.1
 Stable tag: 1.2
-The features of the best slideshow javascript effects and WP plugins.
-Blog posts highlights, image gallery, custom slides!
+The features of the best slideshow javascript effects and WP plugins: blog posts highlights, image gallery, custom slides!

 == Description ==